kmj1995kr/TIL/notes/intro_to_linux.md

 ## Intro to Linux

+#### Important Concepts & Terminologies

+- **Linux**: Free & widely distributed Unix system
+- **Kernel**: The kernel is a [computer program](https://en.wikipedia.org/wiki/Computer_program) at the core of a computer's [operating system](https://en.wikipedia.org/wiki/Operating_system) with complete control over everything in the system
+- **Ubuntu**: Linux distribution based on Debian mostly composed of free and open-source software
+- **Kubuntu**: Official flavour of the Ubuntu operating system that uses the KDE Plasma Desktop instead of the GNOME desktop environment

 #### Snapshot: Why use snapshot?

 - To save different versions of the same application to run tests in parallel